NilPointer-Software/bdfd-wiki/src/guides/textSplitting.md

 ## Advanced
 ### Splitting via Spaces
-In `$textSplit`, BDFD reads spaces differently.
+In `$textSplit`, BDFD interpets whitespaces differently.
 Here's a example:
 ```
 $textSplit[this is some text; ]
 ```